 A single-member LLC has only one member.

-Forming a Sole Proprietorship vs. Forming a Single Member LLC
+Differences Between a Sole Proprietorship and a Single Member LLC

 To form a sole proprietorship, simply start doing business.
 However, depending on your location and type of business, you may need certain licenses and permits.
-Check with your state and municipality to find out what is required, or visit MyCorporation’s Business License Compliance page.
+Check with your state and municipality to find out what is required.

-To form a single-member LLC, you need to file articles of organization with your state.
+In an LLC, the formation requires more paperwork – you need to file articles of organization with your state.
 These forms vary by state but can generally be filed online.
 You’ll need to fill out the LLC name, the name and address of the registered agent, the name of the LLC owner, and in some states, the way the LLC will be managed.
 Fees are generally around $100.

 A registered agent is the person or company that sends and receives official documents on behalf of your LLC.
 The registered agent can be you as the sole member, or you can choose a third party such as an attorney, or a company that offers registered agent services.
 Most states require that you have a registered agent.
 The agent must be a resident of the state where you do business or a corporation that is authorized to do business in your state.